 Packing Up A Desktop Tower

 A PC is particularly easy to ship.
 Pack it into a cardboard box a little bit bigger than it with enough Styrofoam or other packing material to immobilize it completely, and it should be fine.
-With the components taken out, use anti-static bags that came with your parts.
+With the components taken out, use anti-static bags that came with your parts or look for ESD safe material.
 You may have to purchase them from your local computer supply store or borrow them from a friend.
 Once you have computer packed, take care to not throw it, drop it, crush it, kick it, or trade it in for video game console.
 Packaging should be extremely sturdy and durable regardless of its handling.

 Shipping and Storing A Monitor

 The screen or screens will generally be the most difficult part of any computer shipment.
 Extra wide or curved screens need extra care with packing to prevent warping or bending during transport.
 If you still have an old, heavy CRT style computer monitor, you may want to consider upgrading.
 Before packaging, disassemble the stand the monitor sits on.

 Naturally the display area is the most vulnerable spot.
 Even a tiny scratch or dead pixel can have long-term detrimental effects on one's gaming experience.
 Obviously the original packaging that the screen came in will be far preferable to any other shipping method.
 It will be lighter and safer than anything that can be devised.
 Lacking that, begin by covering the screen with a soft microfiber cloth and then a piece of cardboard.
 Make certain to put as little pressure on the screen as possible while protecting it completely.
 Then encase the monitor in a cardboard box and ship it somewhere that it does not have much weight on it.

 Can I Use Bubble Wrap to Pack My Computer?

 No, packing material should be ESD safe to prevent static electricity from building.
 Other packing materials to avoid include Styrofoam, plastic bags, newspaper, and tissue paper.